Blocklin/man/README.md

 The token named "Man" is a symbolic representation of all men on Earth.
 It transcends borders, cultures, and individual differences to unite men as part of a greater collective.
 This token celebrates the common experiences, struggles, and triumphs that define us as humans, while honoring the diversity and individuality within our shared existence.

 Mission:
 AI needs reliable data to be trained on, AGI cannot be achieved without reliable, truthful data to base it's knowledge on.
-This repository is intended to gather data that defines a man,.
+This repository is intended to gather data that defines a man.
 Each one of you can be part of this important source of data, sharing your ideas how AGI could identify men.

 Please submit ideas.